openxla/shardy/docs/compiler_api.md

 }
 ```

-In this simple example above, alternatively we could’ve explicitly specified the
+In this simple example above, alternatively we could've explicitly specified the
 same sharding on the output as the input, which would achieve the same effect,
-since we’ve already known what shard we want to assign to the input ahead of
+since we've already known what shard we want to assign to the input ahead of
 time but in more realistic cases, we use shard as to keep the sharding of
 multiple tensors in sync without necessarily knowing the sharding for any of
 them, while Shardy will take care of the rest and find the best sharding to